 The difference with these plans is the fact that they come apart to store flat.
 Most barbie doll houses stand at least three feet tall and can present a storage problem.

-The original doll house plans specify 6mm thick top quality birch plywood, but it's not always available, so I decided to use MDF instead.
+The original free doll house plans specify 6mm thick top quality birch plywood, but it's not always available, so I decided to use MDF instead.
 For the barbie dollhouse I would recommend a thickness of at least 9mm or 3/8"

 It's not my favourite material to work with but it does have it's advantages, price and availability being two of them.
 It's not as robust as top quality birch plywood, but it will do in a pinch.